colehammond65/Focal-Point/README.md

 - **Admin Panel**: `/admin` for managing images, categories, About page, site settings, and client galleries
 - **Client Galleries**: Create private galleries for clients, with login, download tracking, and zip download
 - **About Page**: Markdown-powered About page with optional image, editable in admin
-- **Site Settings**: Change site title, accent color, favicon, and more from the admin panel
+- **Site Settings**: Change site title, accent color, favicon, and header image from the admin panel
 - **Image Storage**: Images organized in `public/images/<category>/` (public) and `data/client-uploads/` (private)
 - **Categories**: Each folder in `public/images/` is a category; supports drag-and-drop ordering
 - **Database**: SQLite database stored in `data/gallery.db`
 - **EJS Templates**: All views are rendered with EJS and customizable
 - **Security**: Session-based admin login, rate limiting, and secure static file serving
+- **RESTful API**: Provides endpoints for managing galleries, images, and settings programmatically
+- **Migrations**: Database migration scripts for easy updates

 ---